apache/nuttx/configs/same70-xplained/README.txt

-        Then, on subsequent testing, it "magically" started behaving properaly and seems quite stable now.. although I did nothing to the the problem.
+        Then, on subsequent testing, it "magically" started behaving properaly and seems quite stable now.. although I did nothing to solve the problem.
 Perhaps the radio was in a bad state for awhile;
         perhaps something I did masked the problem.
 However, all is well for the time being.